proudcloud/clouduino/README.md

 ![Logo](logo.png)

 Clouduino is a fully open-source, WiFi mesh-enabled embedded development platform.

+This project is still at it's infancy.
+At the moment, the schematic diagram, breadboard prototype, and PCB layout for the first version is available for building the first version of the board: Clouduino Stratus.
+We also included sample code to get you started.
+We will be producing limited quantities of the board soon.
+In the meantime, let's build our own boards, send us your feed back and help this project grow.

 ## Specs